RustyMods/MonsterDB/MonsterDB/assets/Tutorial.md

 - SoothEffects.yml
 - UnsummonEffecst.yml
 ```
+These files contains list of effects.
+You can add or remove items in this list.
 ## How to make creature tameable
 You will to add two files to make creature tameable:
 ```